james-cole2015/space-monkey/README.md

 - [ ] Add S3 bucket
 - [x] Output EC2 public IP address
 - [x] Secure SSH by limiting to hosted IP
+- [ ] Add security through a second EC2 instance acting as a bastion host

 ### High Level Commits:
 - Added an EBS volume and attached it to the EC2 instance